 Let me share a few other preserves I think you are really going to like.
 First is my Pineapple habanero jelly.
 This is my hubby's favorite spicy jelly I make.
 Another one we love during the Christmas season (although it can be enjoyed any time of year) is Cranberry habanero jelly.
 As you can see, we really love these habanero jellies!
 It is a favorite when making spicy pepper jelly.

 Why You Need To Make This Strawberry Habanero Jam- SOON

 This jam is a great way to use those in-season strawberries that are so delicious right now.
 Also, this jam is so versatile, you can use it in so many ways.

 If you are canning this jam, it will last for several years in your pantry.
 One of the really cool things about preserved foods of any sort is their longevity.
 These will last a very long time and well beyond the strawberry season.

-This also makes a great food gift if you’re wanting to share the bounties of the season.
+This also makes a great food gift if you're wanting to share the bounties of the season.
 I personally love getting preserves as gifts and people I have shared this with have loved it as well.